awsdocs/aws-systems-manager-user-guide/doc_source/automation-cliwalk.md

    }
    ```

-1. To view the workflow execution using the CLI, execute the following command:
+1. To view the workflow execution using the CLI, run the following command:

    ```
    aws ssm describe-automation-executions
    ```

-1. To view details about the execution progress, execute the following command\.
+1. To view details about the execution progress, run the following command\.

    ```
    aws ssm get-automation-execution --automation-execution-id ID